hanfak/frontEnd-checkout-app/README.md

 This is an app which satisfies the follow user stories:

+As a User I can view all products.
 As a User I can add a product to my shopping cart.
 As a User I can remove a product from my shopping cart.
 As a User I can view the total price for the products in my shopping cart.